Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 PR Newswire

-- Nuvaxovid™ will be the first protein-based vaccine available for adolescents aged 12 through 17 in the United Kingdom
+- Authorization could allow Nuvaxovid™ to be used as a booster regardless of previous vaccine history

-GAITHERSBURG, Md., Aug.
-26, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that the Medicines and Healthcare products Regulatory Agency (MHRA) in the United Kingdom (UK) has granted expanded conditional marketing authorization (CMA) for Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine▼ for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in adolescents aged 12 through 17.
+GAITHERSBURG, Md., Sept.
+1, 2022 /PRNewswire/ -- Novavax, Inc. (Nasdaq: NVAX), a biotechnology company dedicated to developing and commercializing next-generation vaccines for serious infectious diseases, today announced that Nuvaxovid™ (NVX-CoV2373) COVID-19 vaccine has been recommended for expanded conditional marketing authorization (CMA) in the European Union (EU) as a homologous and heterologous booster for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) for adults aged 18 and older.
+The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency based its opinion on results from two Phase 2 trials, and the UK-sponsored COV-BOOST trial.

-"As we start to prepare for a potential fall surge, we are pleased to offer the first protein-based COVID-19 vaccine to adolescents aged 12 through 17 in the U.K.," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
-"We believe that our vaccine, developed using an innovative approach to traditional technology, may help increase adolescent vaccination rates."
+"This recommendation is a critical step towards being able to offer the first protein-based COVID-19 vaccine registered for use as both a primary series and booster regardless of previous vaccine history in the EU," said Stanley C. Erck, President and Chief Executive Officer, Novavax.
+"As COVID-19 continues to evolve, we are committed to increasing global access to diversified vaccine options."

-The expanded CMA was based on data from the ongoing pediatric expansion of the Phase 3 PREVENT-19 trial of 2,247 adolescents aged 12 through 17 years across 73 sites in the U.S., to evaluate the safety, effectiveness (immunogenicity), and efficacy of Nuvaxovid.
-In the pediatric expansion, Nuvaxovid achieved its primary effectiveness endpoint and demonstrated 80% clinical efficacy overall at a time when the Delta variant was the predominant circulating SARS-CoV-2 strain in the U.S.

-Preliminary safety data from the pediatric expansion showed the vaccine to be generally well-tolerated.
-Serious and severe adverse events were low in number and balanced between vaccine and placebo groups, and not considered related to the vaccine.
-Local and systemic reactogenicity was generally lower than or similar to adults, after the first and second dose.
-The most common adverse reactions observed were injection site tenderness/pain, headache, myalgia, fatigue, and malaise.
-There was no increase in reactogenicity in younger (12 to <15 years old) adolescents compared to older (15 to <18 years old) adolescents.
-No new safety signal was observed through the placebo-controlled portion of the pediatric expansion.

-The next step for the vaccine is a policy recommendation for use from the UK Joint Committee on Vaccination and Immunisation (JCVI).
-Doses of Nuvaxovid will be made available for use in adolescents based on the JCVI's recommendation.
+The CHMP recommendation was based on data from Novavax' Phase 2 trial conducted in Australia, from a separate Phase 2 trial conducted in South Africa, and from the UK-sponsored COV-BOOST trial.
+As part of the Phase 2 trials, a single booster dose of Nuvaxovid was administered to healthy adult participants approximately six months after their primary two-dose vaccination series of Nuvaxovid.
+The third dose produced increased immune responses comparable to or exceeding levels associated with protection in Phase 3 clinical trials.
+In the COV-BOOST trial, Nuvaxovid induced a robust antibody response when used as a heterologous third booster dose.

+In the Novavax-sponsored trials, following the booster, local and systemic reactions were generally short-lived with a median duration of approximately two days.
+The incidence of Grade 3 or higher events remained relatively low.
+Safety reporting of reactogenicity events showed an increasing incidence across all three doses of Nuvaxovid, reflecting the increased immunogenicity seen with a third dose.
+Medically attended adverse events (AE), potentially immune-mediated medical conditions, and severe AEs occurred infrequently following the booster dose and were balanced between vaccine and placebo groups.

-In the 12 through 17 year-old population, the Novavax COVID-19 vaccine has been granted authorization in the U.S., India, the European Union, Australia, Japan, Thailand, and New Zealand, and is actively under review in other markets.
+Nuvaxovid has also been approved in Japan, Australia, and New Zealand as a booster in adults aged 18 and older, and is actively under review in other markets.

-The MHRA previously granted CMA for Nuvaxovid in adults aged 18 and older in February 2022.
-The vaccine is given as a primary vaccination in two doses administered 21 days apart.
-Novavax filed for expanded CMA for use as a booster in adults aged 18 and over in June 2022.
+The European Commission (EC) previously granted CMA for Nuvaxovid in adults aged 18 and older in December 2021.
+Additionally, the EC granted CMA for Nuvaxovid to prevent COVID-19 in adolescents aged 12 through 17 in July 2022.

-▼This medicine is subject to additional monitoring.
-This will allow quick identification of new safety information.
-If you are concerned about an adverse event, it should be reported on a Yellow Card.
-Reporting forms and information can be found at https://coronavirus-yellowcard.mhra.gov.uk/ or search for MHRA Yellow Card in the Google Play or Apple App Store.
-When reporting please include the vaccine brand and batch/Lot number if available.

 Trade Name in the U.S.